Symmetric group: Transitive subgroups

+Young subgroups

+A subgroup of S_{n} that is generated by transpositions is called a Young subgroup.
+They are all of the form $S_{a_1} \times \cdots \times S_{a_\ell}$ where $(a_1, \ldots, a_\ell)$ is an integer partition of n.
+These groups may also be characterized as the parabolic subgroups of S_{n} when it is viewed as a reflection group.

 Cayley's theorem

 Cayley's theorem states that every group G is isomorphic to a subgroup of some symmetric group.
 In particular, one may take a subgroup of the symmetric group on the elements of G, since every group acts on itself faithfully by (left or right) multiplication.

 Cyclic subgroups

 Cyclic groups are those that are generated by a single permutation.
 When a permutation is represented in cycle notation, the order of the cyclic subgroup that it generates is the least common multiple of the lengths of its cycles.
 For example, in S_{5}, one cyclic subgroup of order 5 is generated by (13254), whereas the largest cyclic subgroups of S_{5} are generated by elements like (123)(45) that have one cycle of length 3 and another cycle of length 2.
 This rules out many groups as possible subgroups of symmetric groups of a given size.
 For example, S_{5} has no subgroup of order 15 (a divisor of the order of S_{5}), because the only group of order 15 is the cyclic group.
 The largest possible order of a cyclic subgroup (equivalently, the largest possible order of an element in S_{n}) is given by Landau's function.